 This doesn’t need to be stressful or overcomplicated.
 I like to use a little bit of oil and my fingertips.
-You don’t need any tools, though you could use a jade roller.
+You don’t need any tools, though you could use a jade roller or gua sha tool.
 You can just push down, or you can use circular motions.
 It’s about doing what feels best on your skin and for your facial muscles.
 This is a really nice, easy pressure point massage that you can do every day.

 For any type of facial massage and reflexology, just make sure that you use clean hands, and that you apply something (an oil, a face mist) with a little slip.
 You never want to feel like you’re pulling on your skin!

 Facial Pressure Points for Anxiety and Stress Relief

 The best way to relieve stress and anxiety is by massaging your temples.
 (It also helps to relieve tension headaches!)
 Apply pressure and rub in small but firm circles.
 I like to also use a bit of this minty Aveda treatment for this!

 This is great for allergies or if you have a cold.
 The best way to relieve sinus pressure is to massage the pressure point at mid eyebrow.
 This one is a sensitive spot for me (and funny enough it makes me sneeze sometimes!)
 I’ll spend 30 seconds massaging this spot applying pressure using a circular motion.